saineshnakra/Reversing-any-video/README.md

 # Reversing-any-video
-Reversing a sample video and scaling it to 75% it's original size using OpenCV.
+Reversing a sample video and scaling it down to 75% it's original size using OpenCV.